BigstepRapid/fullmetal-api-client/README.md

-Python client for the FullMetal infrastructure.
+Python client for the MetalCloud infrastructure.